Australian Open 2020: Ok raider destroys Thyme's dream as shocking hostilities keep future generation unhealthy - The Media Times

 After the trade breaks, the ok okokichi was awarded the first set, when Thiem was pushed back, and then with a double fault.

 Normally a strong leader, the game of ok shooter began to disperse.
-Two double errors in the second set allowed him to pass the advantage to Thiem, who was ahead despite often running behind.
+Two double errors in the second set allowed him to pass the advantage to Thiem, who was ahead despite often working in the rear conscientiously.

 It was the only shot that threatened to cancel Thiem’s otherwise good job as he wanted to equalize the game and set a break for a second, and the ok catcher looked sharper after a racket change.